-Writing journal is something that I love to do.
+Writing a journal is something that I love to do.
 It is my way of pouring out my thoughts and emotions.
 But it is the type of journal that I’d rather keep private.

-What is Arts Journal?
+What is Art Journal?

-There is no specific definition for this but it actually depends on what the artist want to do.
+There is no specific definition for this but it actually depends on what the artist wants to do.
 It is either a journal of collections of art technique, palette, records of inspirations, or simply a creative expression of feeling through art or even adding some words.

 That’s what I like about keeping art journal because I am a person who changes interest most of the time and as much as I want to put everything inside my brain it is still better to document it on an art journal.
-This at least will keep the ideas and can be check anytime.
+This at least will keep the ideas and can be checked anytime.

 10 Art Journal Tools for the Beginner

-- Mix Media Paper.
+1. Mix Media Paper.
 I am currently using Canson Mix Media, my first ever mix media pad.
 It’s 98lb paper measured 7 in x 10 in and 60 sheets.
 Quiet big.
 I was actually thinking of cutting it but decided to use the whole page instead.
 Plus the price of this brand is reasonable.
-At first I underestimated the thickness of the paper.
+At first, I underestimated the thickness of the paper.
 I thought it cannot hold much paint as I am working layers and layers of paints.
-But to my surprise it is actually a good material.
+But to my surprise, it is actually a good material.
 I even used back to back of the pages, so it’s a win because I have 120 pages all in all.
-I read the review at Amazon and some says it bleeds when you use alcohol inks.
-I haven’t use this medium so I cannot attest with this.
+I read the review at Amazon and some say it bleeds when you use alcohol inks.
+I haven’t used this medium so I cannot attest to this.

-- Pens.
+2. Pens.
 My choice is Sharpie and Pigma Micron Archival for black pens.
-But the Micron pen isn’t good for writing on surface painted with acrylic paints.
+But the Micron pen isn’t good for writing on the surface painted with acrylic paints.
 For white pens, I love the Uni-Ball Signo.
 Really works well in both acrylic and watercolor.

-- Inks.
+3. Inks.
 I rarely use ink.
 I only use it to cover some area that I feel like needed to be covered with these colors or for drawing random patterns.
 I am using Moon Palace Sumi Ink for black and Dr. Ph Martin’s Pen for White.

-- White Markers.
+4. White Markers.
 Posco white marker is my favorite.
 I have used it for signboard lettering and the color really pops-up.
 Also good for mix media art.

-- Paint Brushes.
+8. Paint Brushes.
 Santa Fe Art Supply brushes are great.
 I got it for free about 2 years ago and still working fine.
 It comes in different sizes and not too expensive.

 When doing art journal you don’t need to push yourself hard on creating something beautiful.
 Just trust your instinct.
 You don’t even need to buy all of the listed materials above.
 Use whatever materials you have on hand.